FindMySchool LogoFindMySchool

 Travel-wise, the site sits in Aston, close to Dartmouth Circus and the inner ring road approaches into central Birmingham.
 Families commuting from elsewhere in the city should test the journey at realistic times, particularly for Year 7 pupils who may be travelling independently.

-Year 7 competition.
-The most recent demand data shows 93 applications for 30 offers at Year 7 entry.
-If you are relying on a Year 7 place, make sure you understand the oversubscription criteria and have realistic alternatives.
+• Year 7 competition.
+If you are relying on a Year 7 place, make sure you understand the oversubscription criteria, the 31 October 2026 on-time deadline, and realistic alternatives.

 Star King Solomon Academy offers the continuity advantages of an all-through model and a clear emphasis on character alongside learning.
 The primary outcomes and early years judgement suggest a stronger foundation in the younger phases, while secondary outcomes and inspection findings point to a school still working to secure consistent curriculum quality and culture for older pupils.